-The words of which the initial letter is capitalised have meanings defined under the following conditions.
-The following definitions shall have the same meaning regardless of whether they appear in singular or in the plural.
+The words of which the initial letter is capitalized have meanings defined under the following conditions.
+The following definitions shall have the same meaning regardless of whether they appear in the singular or in the plural.

 Account means a unique account created for You to access our Service or parts of our Service.

 Business, for the purpose of the CCPA (California Consumer Privacy Act), refers to the Company as the legal entity that collects Consumers’ personal information and determines the purposes and means of the processing of Consumers’ personal information, or on behalf of which such information is collected and that alone, or jointly with others, determines the purposes and means of the processing of consumers’ personal information, that does business in the State of California.